MhmRhm/FTowerX/README.md

 # The FTowerX
 An implementation of Tower of Hanoi using FTXUI.
-This is a game you can play at any terminal.
+This is a game you can play in any terminal.

 <p align="center"><img src="https://github.com/MhmRhm/FTowerX/blob/main/doc/game_play.gif" alt="Demo image"></img></p>